NLochmiller/pixel_sorter/README.md

 ![An example image, a mountain lit by a sunrise or sunset, having been sorted by the pixel sorter](docs/mountain_sorted.png)

 ## How do you sort an image?
-Since sorting is generally done in a 1d format, and not 2d like images, the image is first cut into lines such that each pixel is guaranteed to be along a single line.
+Since sorting is generally done in a 1d format, and not 2d images, we must convert the image into 1d arrays.
+The image is first cut into lines such that each pixel is guaranteed to be along a single line.
-To achieve this, all lines are parallel, spaced one pixel apart and have the same length.
+This requires that all lines are parallel, and that the lines are spaced just far apart from each other to have each pixel only be along 1 line.
-This is achieved by making each line a copy of a line generated using [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) at different offsets.
+This is achieved by making each line a copy of a line generated using [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) at different offsets (spaced one pixel apart from each other) from a fixed spot on the image.
 If for each line we sort the pixels in that line, then we have sorted the image.

+To achieve this, all lines must be parallel, have no overlap, and when all lines are combined, cover every pixel in the image.

 ### How to sort pixels in a line